Finn-L/My_Processing_Notes/README.md

-# My_Processing_Notes
+# My Processing Notes Folder

-### This repo contains notes and creations related to Processing and creative programming, which is of private use.

-####However, feel free to download the code and play with it : )
+### This repo contains notes and works related to Processing programming.
+Feel free to download the code and play with it : )